AI-Hypercomputer/gpu-recipes/inference/a3ultra/single-host-serving/sglang/README.md

     }'
     ```

-    To get a response from a different Llama 4 variant deployed, you can change the `"model"` field in the JSON payload.
+    To get response from a different Llama 4 variant deployed, you can change the `"model"` field in the JSON payload.

-2.  **Stream chat responses:**
+2.  **Stream a chat response:**

-    To send messages and receive streaming text responses from the deployed Llama4 model variant, for example Llama 4 Scout Instruct:

-    Open a new terminal session and establish a port-forwarding connection to the model's service to allow your local machine to communicate with the model server:
+    First, open a new terminal session and forward a local port to the service to allow your local machine to communicate with the model server.
+For example, for `Llama-4-Scout-17B-16E-Instruct`, run:

     ```bash
     kubectl port-forward svc/$USER-serving-llama-4-scout-model-svc 8000:8000
     ```

-    Open a separate, second terminal session.
-In this new session, run the `stream_chat.sh` utility script.
-Provide the model name as the second argument.
+    In a separate terminal, run the `stream_chat.sh` utility script with the model name as the second argument:

     ```bash
     $RECIPE_ROOT/stream_chat.sh "what is the meaning of life ?" "meta-llama/Llama-4-Scout-17B-16E-Instruct"